Koubek/nav-docker-examples/local_cside/README.md

 You can see the next overrides here in this example.
 There are two standard files being overridden (in the folder `my`):
 - `AdditionalSetup.ps1` - This one executes `Export-ClientFolder` function defined in the following file.
 - `HelperFunctions.ps1` - You can see I add two new functions here. `Export-ClientFolder` copies the content of *RoleTailored Client* folder down to your *docker host*.
 It also `ClientUserSettings.config` file properly configured to be able to run objects directly from *C/SIDE*.
 The second function called `New-FinSqlExeRunner` creates an executable that will be copied to the same folder.
-This new `_runfinsql.exe` file will let you run *C/SIDE* with all required parameters (you won\`t need to configure *C/SIDE* parameters like *server name*, *server instance*, *database name* etc.).
+This new `_finsql-on-docker.exe` file will let you run *C/SIDE* with all required parameters (you won\`t need to configure *C/SIDE* parameters like *server name*, *server instance*, *database name* etc.).

 ---
 ## This solution is **Running C/SIDE and AL Side-by-Side** aware and it will let you run new NAV versions (since November update) side by side.